 You can sign up to host refugees if you have a spare bedroom or a guest house.

 Ukrainian refugees wanting to come to the U.S. under the U4U program must first have a U.S. person willing to file the paperwork to support them.
 You can research the requirements here.
-We can match supporters with Ukrainian family who needs them.
+We can match you with a Ukrainian family who needs help.

 We seek volunteers with various backgrounds, talents, skill levels, and expertise.
 Contact us if you want to join our team.